boken-engine/boken-engine.github.io/_posts/2021-08-18-Contributing to OSSP as a Non Developer.md

 We tried to make the process completely transparent and useful for others, who ever considered embarking on the Open-Source Software adventure.
 Here you have an overview of the documentation that was generated during the process.

-If you are curious, you can find this information here: https://github.com/boken-engine/boken-engine/tree/master/doc
+If you are curious, you can find this information [here](https://github.com/boken-engine/boken-engine/tree/master/doc).

 ## Discussing & Deciding
 Each time some research was done we would discuss it internally and decide on it.